LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 --------------------------------------

-Converting Prolog modules into objects may allow an application to run on a wider range of Prolog compilers, overcoming compatibility problems.
+Converting Prolog modules into objects may allow an application to run on a wider range of Prolog compilers, overcoming portability problems.
 Some Prolog compilers don't support a module system.
 Among those Prolog compilers which support a module system, the lack of standardization leads to several issues, specially with semantics, operators, and